Assessment of the Gradient Jump Penalisation in Large-Eddy Simulations of Turbulence: Fully developed turbulent channel flow

 \subsection{Reynolds stresses}

-To investigate the influence of the SGS models and the GJP to the flow statistics, Reynolds stress components $<uv>^+$ and $<uu>^+$ are plotted against $y^+$ in Figure \ref{fig:channel_stats_uv} and \ref{fig:channel_stats_uu}, respectively.
+To investigate the influence of the SGS models and the GJP to the flow statistics, Reynolds stress components $\langle uv\rangle^+$ and $\langle uu\rangle^+$ are plotted against $y^+$ in Figure \ref{fig:channel_stats_uv} and \ref{fig:channel_stats_uu}, respectively.
 The former reflects the intensity of turbulent transport of momentum in the wall normal direction while the latter reflects the intensity of spatial fluctuation.
 Note that the plus unit scaling is based on $\delta_\nu$ and $u_\tau$ obtained from the respective LES.
 From Figure \ref{fig:channel_stats_uv}, both SGS models gives weaker vertical turbulent momentum transport comparing with DNS and the no-model LES case, which could be mainly attributed to the SGS motions being modelled as an additional viscous term and the corresponding fluctuating transport thus being reduced.
 The GJP does not affect the vertical turbulent momentum transport.

 On the other hand, for $<uu>^+$, the discrepancy due to GJP is more obvious, see Figure \ref{fig:channel_stats_uu}.
 In the near wall region, see Figure \ref{fig:channel_Sigma_stats_uu_nw} and \ref{fig:channel_Vreman_stats_uu_nw}, all results obtained on the LES grid have stronger fluctuations compared with DNS.
+It is also observed in~\cite{Fröhlich_Rodi_2002}.
+They attributed it to the lack of adequate resolution in all three directions near the wall hence a wall model is needed.
 In addition, all explicit SGS models give a stronger inner peak than the no-model LES at $y^+ \approx 10-20$, which is not expected.
-By applying GJP, the fluctuation amplitudes get even stronger.
-However, in the region farther away from the wall, $<uu>^+$ from all LES collapse onto the same magnitude.
+By applying GJP in addition to the SGS models, the fluctuation amplitudes get even stronger.
+However, in the region farther away from the wall, $\langle uu\rangle^+$ from all LES collapse onto the same magnitude.
 This could be attributed to the smoothness of the flow close to the center of the channel, which gives weaker strain rate and thus gradient jump across the element interfaces.
 Therefore the SGS models and the GJP does not play a big role; however the discrepancy to the DNS is still noteworthy.